dhdaines/playa/README.md

 pypdfium2 is probably what you want, but pdfplumber does a nice job of converting PDF to ASCII art).

+Soon you will also be able to use [PAVÉS](https://github.com/dhdaines/paves) for this and other higher-level tasks.

-The purpose of PLAYA is to provide an efficent, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.
+The purpose of PLAYA is to provide an efficent, parallel and parallelizable, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.

 ## Installation